Need help applying for health insurance? Legal Aid is here to help!

 Met mi auchea omw kopwe sinei:

-* Fansoun a suk ach alilis ngonuk on ewe insurance a poputa on November 1, 2017 iwe epwe muchuno on December 15, 2017.
-January 31, 2017 epwe much atun omw kopwe apply ika siwili ewe insurance ka finata.
+* Fansoun a suk ach alilis ngonuk on ewe insurance a poputa on November 1, 2019 iwe epwe muchuno on December 15, 2019.
+January 31, 2020 wemuch atun omw kopwe apply ika siwili ewe insurance ka finata.
 Murin ei pwinin maram, a kesip omw kopwe apply ika siwini noum we insurance chilon chok ren ewe Special Enrollment.

 * Legal Aid iei mi moneta an epwe alisi chon Hawaii ar repwe kut nour insurance mei mwokukun.
 Kokori ei nampa 808-536-4302 (ese kamo, mi chok free) ren ach sipwe alisuk.